senzing-garage/aws-cloudformation-webapp-demo/README.md

 ## Synopsis

-The `aws-cloudformation-ecs-senzing-stack-basic` AWS Cloudformation template deploys Senzing for use with a previously deployed [aws-cloudformation-database-cluster](https://github.com/Senzing/aws-cloudformation-database-cluster) Cloudformation stack.
+The `aws-cloudformation-webapp-demo` AWS Cloudformation template deploys Senzing for use with a previously deployed [aws-cloudformation-database-cluster](https://github.com/Senzing/aws-cloudformation-database-cluster) Cloudformation stack.